EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

    - `--nodes=<nodes>` the number of nodes to use for the job.
    - `--tasks-per-node=<processes per node>` the number of parallel processes (e.g. MPI ranks) per node.
-   - `--cpus-per-task=1` if you are using parallel processes only with no threading then you should set the number of CPUs (cores) per parallel process to 1. **!!! note:** if you are using threading (e.g. with OpenMP) then you will need to change this option as described below.

-For parallel jobs that use threading (e.g. OpenMP), you will also need to change the `--cpus-per-task` option.

-   - `--cpus-per-task=<threads per task>` the number of threads per parallel process (e.g. number of OpenMP threads per MPI task for hybrid MPI/OpenMP jobs). **!!! note:** you must also set the `OMP_NUM_THREADS` environment variable if using OpenMP in your job.
+For Grid this will typically be 4 to give 1 MPI process per GPU
+   - `--cpus-per-task=8` for Grid jobs where you typically use 1 MPI process per GPU, 4 per node, this will usually be 8 (so that the 32 cores on a node are evenly divided between the 4 MPI processes)
+   - `--gres=gpu:4` the number of GPU to use per node.
+This will almost always be 4 to use all GPUs on a node

 !!! note
     For parallel jobs, Tursa operates in a *node exclusive* way.
-This means that you are assigned resources in the units of full compute nodes for your jobs (*i.e.* 128 cores) and that no other user can share those compute nodes with you.
-Hence, the minimum amount of resource you can request for a parallel job is 1 node (or 128 cores).
+This means that you are assigned resources in the units of full compute nodes for your jobs (*i.e.* 32 cores and 4 GPU) and that no other user can share those compute nodes with you.
+Hence, the minimum amount of resource you can request for a parallel job is 1 node (or 32 cores and 4 GPU).

 To prevent the behaviour of batch scripts being dependent on the user environment at the point of submission, the option